jupyter/enhancement-proposals/jep-process-v2/jep-process-v2.md

   - GitHub issue and PR templates, for example, across the entire Jupyter project, should have references to the JEP process as a possible outcome of a given PR.

-- **There is one JEP repository, all Jupyter-governed projects must use it.**  To faciliate the easiest possible adoption and high visibility of ideas, a single JEP repository will be used.
+- **There is one JEP repository, all Jupyter-governed projects must use it.**  To facilitate the easiest possible adoption and high visibility of ideas, a single JEP repository will be used.
 Even if a JEP only applies to a single organization.

 - The JEP process **has multiple valid use cases**.
 Each use case might have a slightly different expected workflow or base JEP template.
 Some expected use cases include: